sufrin/ThreadCSO/net/README.md

 Although it may not be obvious here, both APIs can be straightforwardly adapted to the task of "pickling" program representations as filestore representations.

+#### Protocol Buffers
+There is also a wire encoding for messages specified using the `Protocol Buffers` notation.
+Its source code is very simple and is provided here for adoption by those who don't mind adding a protocol buffers dependency to their projects.
+(See the `protobuf` project folder)